 The Favorites screen only shows up if the user has any favorites.
-Unlike the Discover screen, this screen only has a single section and therefore uses a grid instead of shelves.
+Unlike the Discover screen, it only has a single section and therefore uses a grid instead of shelves.

-This screen does not lazy load more content as the user scrolls, since the api returns all user favorites without pagination.
+This screen doesn’t load more content as the user scrolls, since the api returns all user favorites at once.

-The All Titles screen can be used to explore all content that Cineasterna have to offer.
-Just like Favorites, this is a single section and therefore uses a grid.
+The All Titles screen can be used to explore all the movies Cineasterna have to offer.
+Just like Favorites, it has a single section and therefore uses a grid.